pettai/abuseio-docker/README.md

 # abuse-docker
-Standalone image for [AbuseIO 4.2](https://github.com/AbuseIO/AbuseIO) running on NGINX with MySQL, fetchmail and procmail
+Docker image for the delegated version of [AbuseIO 4.1](https://github.com/AbuseIO/AbuseIO/tree/4.1) running on NGINX with MySQL
+This image is intended to be used as a delegated AbuseIO instance, it can only receive tickets using the API

     Here be dragons
     Warning: this is an development release, don't use in a production environment